-Each room is equipped with a telephone.
+- Each room is equipped with a telephone.
 As soon as possible, voice mail greetings must be recorded for the school year.
-Unless a phone call is an emergency, calls will be automatically forwarded to your voice mail, to be checked at a time when you do not have students.
+(Instructions are in the 18-19 WMS Google folder under Faculty Information.) - Please have the phone ringer on, and answer the phone if it rings during class.
+The office will not call unless it is an emergency or discretion is required. - Unless a phone call is an emergency, calls will be automatically forwarded to your voicemail, to be checked at a time when you do not have students. - The room phones may be used by students under your direct supervision, but not as a regular convenience to them. - Students are not to call home "sick" from classrooms.
+The office will contact parents of all sick or injured students.